YingLiu4203/LearningKivy/Ch06 Kv Language/Kv Language.md

     # .. definitions ..
 ```

+Multiple widgets can share styles using a syntax `1<w1, w2>:`.
-Regardless of whether it’s a rule, root widget, dynamic class
+Regardless of whether it’s a root widget or a dynamic class,
-or template you’re defining, the definition should look like this:
+the definition should look like this:

 ```
 # With the braces it's a rule.
 Without them, it's a root widget.